The Christmas Ball - Emily Owen

 ‘Not knowingly.
 I thought he was gone a long time finding his key, and I noticed that parts of his clothing looked wet when he returned…from where he’d been in contact with the snow, I assume?’

 Pirouette hung her head.
 ‘Yes, master.
 But, he saved us.
 He honestly did.’

 The ballerina gasped.
 ‘Oh, Master Douglas!
-Of course I shall!’
+Of course I will!’

-Once all the guests were gone and the ballroom was cleared, Molly knocked on Arthur’s door.
+Once all the guests had departed, Molly knocked on Arthur’s door.
 He looked surprised to see her when he answered.

 ‘I was just about to change into my nightshirt, you timed your visit well.’